AryaGadekar/Blinkit-Retail-Performance-Revenue-Analytics-Dashboard/README.md

 # KPIs & Recommendations

-Based on the insights and findings above, we would recommend Blinkit’s Operations and Growth Strategy teams focus on the following high-impact initiatives to transition from expansion-led growth to performance-driven optimization.
+Based on the insights and findings above, we would recommend that Blinkit’s Operations and Growth Strategy teams focus on the following high-impact initiatives to transition from expansion-led growth to performance-driven optimization.

 ---